-Learn how to Hand Dye Semi Solid Yarn with tone variations with this super simple wool yarn dyeing technique.
+Learn how to hand dye tonal or semi solid yarn which features tone variations with this super simple technique.

 So, while researching and testing various methods of dyeing gradient or ombre yarn, instead of achieving a gradient yarn I figured out how to dye semi solid yarn.